KaiYan289/RLpapersnote/README.md

 155. Remember to use vector graph (i.e., pdf) for figures in the paper.

+156. When you are updating posts in Jekyll, make sure that you add posts from a past point of time.
+The future posts will be skipped by Jekyll.
+To check this, use jekyll build --verbose.

 # Useful Linux Debugging Commands

 Checking CPU/cache config: lscpu